qgis/QGIS-Documentation/docs/user_manual/processing/modeler.rst

 You can edit the model you are currently creating, redefining the workflow and the relationships between the algorithms and inputs that define the model.

+You can also edit existing model from the :guilabel:`Browser panel` choosing :guilabel:`Edit Model...` option.

 If you right-click on an algorithm in the canvas, you will see a context menu